CGLemon/Sayuri/README.md

 ### What's the Deep Learning technology?

-The Deep Convolutional Neural Network (DCNN) is a special technique to provides the human-like thinking.
+The Deep Convolutional Neural Network (DCNN) is a special technique to provide the human-like thinking.
 It significantly improves the prediction accuracy of next moves and current winrate.
 Thanks for deep learning and MCTS, the modern computer Go can beat the top level players on the full size board.
-Sayuri is anthor Go engine to use this technology.
+Sayuri is anthor Go engine with this technology.

 ### Why do we need a GPU card?

-There are many matrix operations in the Neural Network forwarding pipe.
+There are too many matrix operations in the Neural Network forwarding pipe.
 It is not efficiently to run it on the CPU.
 Normally, the GPU is 10~20 times faster than the CPU.

 ### About the ancient technology